 In the last year, I’ve been focusing more on room design as a whole, instead of just doing a bunch of individual projects.
 You can see the reveal on the Boys Bedroom Makeover, the whole Laundry Room, or the Powder Room to see what I mean.
 I’m currently working on a huge Living Room Makeover full of pretty, budget-friendly DIY projects.
 Stay-tuned during October to see all of the projects and the big reveal in early-November. 🙂

 But, back to BHG.
 I am just guessing, but I think the editor found me through an Instagram post that I used #BHGIDidIt on.
 I had only used the hashtag a few times at that point.
 But I’m pretty sure 1 of them was my mudroom.
 If you want one of your projects featured, that is how she suggests submitting a project.

 One more guess, I think they try to feature something that they haven’t seen before, or something that’s starting to trend, or a unique design.
 So, if you want to submit something.
 Try to make it something that might catch her eye as a ‘new’ DIY.
-Be sure to write a good description on your IG post too.
+Include a before picture and be sure to write a good description on your IG post too.
 Sometimes it’s easier to understand the DIY with details about how you did it.
 Good luck, guys!

 Now, All About My DIY Mudroom BHG I Did It Feature!

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 AFFILIATES HELP YOUR FAVORITE BLOGGERS DELIVER FREE CONTENT.
 Make sure to always read the directions for any products or tools you use while building.
 Read the full disclaimer here.